snowleopard/hadrian/README.md

 Using the build system
 ----------------------
 Once your first build is successful, simply run `build` to rebuild.
-Build results are placed into `_build` and `inplace` directories.
+Build results are placed into the directory `_build`, for example, the path to Stage2 GHC is `_build/stage2/bin/ghc`.

 #### Command line flags